 Here's how the deal works: buy a new smartphone from Sprint's online store, transfer your number over (you should be prompted to do so during checkout), and register for your credit within 72 hours of activating your phone.
 Read More

 If you've been thinking about picking up the Nexus S 4G on Sprint, then now is the time to go for it, because Wirefly has a deal that's hard to resist.
 You can get this stock Android beauty for $99 with a new two year agreement, or by adding it as a new line on a family plan.
 This is indeed a killer deal on an amazing piece of hardware.

-If you need a quick refresher on the specs of these two devices, here you go:
+If you need a refresher on the specs of this gem, here you go:

 - 512MB RAM

 - 5MP Rear camera with 720p video capture

 - VGA front camera